melezhik/outthentic/README.md

 Choose you favorite language ;) !

-Outthentic relies on file names to determine scenario type.
+Outthentic relies on file names to determine scenario language.

 This is the table to describe language / file name conventions: